Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/text_summarization_prompting.md

 Language models (LMs) excel at text summarization.

-With a few simple prompts, I can analyze and summarize a document while still maintaining high ethical standards.
+With a few simple prompts, I can analyze and summarize a document while maintaining quality and clarity.

 ### Resources